abdullahselek/DragDropUI/README.md

 # DragDropUI
-A set of iPhone UI components which have drop &amp; drop capability.
+A set of iOS UI components which have drop &amp; drop capability.